nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 }
 ```

-For this `POST /articles`-request we could start with a simple role-based mechanism where only users with `role = "WRITER"` are allowed to execute `POST /articles`-requests.
-A simple check `if request.user.role != "WRITER"` would be sufficient.
+For this `POST /articles`-request we could start with a simple role-based mechanism where users with `role = "WRITER"` are allowed to execute `POST /articles`-requests.
+A simple check `if request.user.role == "WRITER"` would be sufficient.

-This simple role-based authorization logic can be executed immediately after the authentication-step because the primary user details have been added to the request context.
+This simple role-based authorization logic can be executed immediately after the authentication-step because the primary user details have been added to the request context after authentication.

 Done.
-Simple right?

-Now imagine the following scenarios:
+Now imagine the following use cases:

 - Add a `PATCH /articles/:id`-endpoint which enables authors to update their content.
 Only writers who authored the content should be allowed to update the article.
 - Only users with the "EDITOR" role are allowed to approve an article and publish it, changing the article's status from "DRAFT" to "PUBLISHED".
 - If an article is in "DRAFT"-state the `GET /articles/:id`-endpoint should return a 404 for unprivileged users.
-- The author and any other user with the "EDITOR"-role should be able to send a link to anyone with the "DRAFT" article for proofreading purposes.
+- The author should be able to send a link to anyone with a "DRAFT" article for proofreading purposes.

 With such requirements a basic role based mechanism quickly breaks down, and attribute-based access control and/or ACL come into play.

 You can try to keep authorization as a single step within the request-lifecycle but it is common for evolving systems to start spreading around their authorization logic across various steps.

-Try to get a good idea about your security requirements before you start designing the application and consider the available options within your framework and ecosystem.
+Try to get a good idea about your security requirements before you start designing the application and consider the available options within your framework and ecosystem (you should also read [this article on authorization models](https://dinolai.com/notes/others/authorization-models-acl-dac-mac-rbac-abac.html)).

 If you are able to keep authorization simple and standardised it will definitely pay of in development speed, readability and future maintenance.
 I have never been fully satisfied with the authorization logic of any systems I've worked on; trade-offs need to be made.

 ## 4. Deserialize payload

-Ruby, JavaScript, Python and PHP developers may wonder what this step is all about as translating a JSON request payload into usable application code is automagic within a dynamically typed language.
-It's a big time-saver over statically-typed languages; JSON is simply translated to a single variable with data contents mimicking the received payload.
+One of the main advantages of a dynamically typed language is you don't have to waste your time with typecasting; so Ruby, JavaScript, Python and PHP developers can simply skip this section and feel smug.

 In statically typed languages I've done either of the following:

 - map the payload to a data-type according to a user-defined mapping using either annotations, tags, PO\*O object converters or some other type of mapping specification;
-- or load the payload into an raw object and use reflection to access the payload.
+- or load the payload into a raw object and use reflection to access its fields.

-The latter foregoes some of the static typing goodness in which case a dynamically typed language might make more sense... hence I prefer to statically cast it into an well-defined type and simplify the rest of the codebase.
+The latter foregoes some of the static typing goodness hence I generally prefer to statically cast it into a well-defined type.

 Usually the framework/language does the heavy lifting but this may cause issues by itself:

-- It is often difficult to transform errors thrown during deserialization (e.g. malformed JSON) to your own error-response.
+- It is often difficult to transform errors thrown during deserialization (e.g. malformed JSON) to your own error-format.
 - Unwanted conversions may occur, e.g. a string "123" being cast to an int automatically without you knowing.
 While this may sound convenient it is much cleaner to stick to strict conversions.

-These two issues alone have made me reject two different frameworks; it was just to cumbersome to bend it to my will.
+These two issues alone have made me give up on two different frameworks; it was just to cumbersome to bend deserialization to my will.

 ## 5. Input validation

 Input or syntax validation can be done in several ways.
 The naive approach is to check each input field for their associated type and basic requirements.
 To reduce boilerplate libraries and/or utility functions are used.

+After all these years I still use this naive approach regularly, particularly for microservices.

-One of the tools I've used a lot is JSON Schema:
+One of my favourite tools is [JSON schema](https://json-schema.org/) which specifies validation rules like so:

 ```json
 {